puneet-ekline/ekline-kubernetes-website/content/en/docs/setup/best-practices/multiple-zones.md

 off-line at the same time.
 For example, do you rely on there being at least one node able to run Pods in a zone?
-Make sure that any cluster-critical repair work does not rely on there being at least one healthy node in your cluster.
+Make sure that any cluster-critical repair work does not rely on there being at least one functioning node in your cluster.
 For example: if all nodes are unhealthy, you might need to run a repair Job with a special
 {{< glossary_tooltip text="toleration" term_id="toleration" >}} so that the repair
 can complete enough to bring at least one node into service.